pwilmart/Sea_lion_urine_SpC/README.md

 ## Phil Wilmarth, OHSU
 ### July 2019

-## Objectives and overview
+## Dataset description and analysis overview

-This repository will demonstrate using the sensitive and accurate Comet/PAW pipeline to process California sea lion urine from publicly available data associated with a recent Journal of Proteomics paper by Dr. Ben Neely and collaborators.
-Jupyter notebooks, R, and edgeR will be used to perform statistical analysis of the spectral counting results.
+The data is from a recent study (**Ref-1**) by Dr. Ben Neely and collaborators where urine samples from California sea lions with and without leptospirosis (a kidney disease caused by bacterial infection) were compared.
+The study had 8 control animals and 11 infected animals.
+The urine was collected, digested with trypsin, and characterized with label-free shotgun proteomics.
+Nano-flow liquid chromatography electrospray was coupled to a Thermo Lumos Fusion mass spectrometer.
+The instrument acquired data in a high-high mode using HCD fragmentation  There were about 65K MS2 scans acquired per sample for a total of 1.3 million MS2 scans in the dataset.
+The data are available from PRIDE archive [PXD009019](https://www.ebi.ac.uk/pride/archive/projects/PXD009019).

 **The analysis will:**
 - find and prepare a protein database for searching